katjagrace/katjagrace.github.io/_posts/2021-01-31-oceans-of-snails.md

 ![land snail](https://hosting.photobucket.com/images/i/katjasgrace/krzysztof-niewolny-OxK32aLJXWU-unsplash.jpg)

-But its true.
+But it's true.
 And it seems that not only are the spiral-looking shells from snails, but various flat and non-spiral ones are too.

 ![Abalone](https://hosting.photobucket.com/images/i/katjasgrace/Abalone_OCA.jpg)